 Model 15.1 (same as the 2015 accepted model) is presented for ABC/OFL advice.
-The 2014 survey age composition data, 2016 Aleutian Islands (AI) survey biomass estimate, and updated 2015 and 2016 fishery catch estimates comprised the new data for this year's assessment.
-As in the previous six years there has been no directed fishing for pollock in the Aleutian Islands.
-As of October 22, 2016 there had been only 1,245 t of bycatch, primarily in the arrowtooth flounder and Pacific cod fisheries.
+The 2016 survey age composition data, 2018 Aleutian Islands (AI) survey biomass estimate, and updated 2017 and 2018 fishery catch estimates comprised the new data for this year's assessment.
+For the first time in eight years there was a limited (188 t) directed pollock fishery as of October 3, 2018 there had been only 1,590 t of incidental catch, primarily in the Atka mackerel and rockfish fisheries.